ace4o4/GCBEsports/README.md

 # GCBEsports
 Official Repository for GCB Esports Organization.
 DO NOT MISLEAD!!!
 Govt.
-College Bahadurgarh, Bahadurgarh, India
+College Bahadurgarh, Bahadurgarh, Indi